Richard Sherman (American football): 2013 season

 Sherman and Brandon Browner returned as the starting cornerbacks alongside safeties Earl Thomas and Kam Chancellor.
 In Week 2, Sherman earned NFC Defensive Player of the Week for his game against San Francisco.
 In Week 4, Sherman made four solo tackles, two pass deflections, and returned an interception for a touchdown as the Seahawks' defeated the Houston Texans 23–20 in a comeback victory.
-Sherman intercepted a pass by quarterback Matt Schaub, that was intended for tight end Owen Daniels, and returned it for a 58-yard touchdown in the fourth quarter to tie the game 20–20 which sent it into overtime.
+Sherman intercepted a pass by quarterback Matt Schaub, that was intended for tight end Owen Daniels, and returned it for a 58-yard touchdown in the fourth quarter despite losing his shoe to tie the game 20–20 which sent it into overtime.
 He earned NFC Defensive Player of the Month for September.
 In Week 15, he made two combined tackles, a season-high three pass deflections, and intercepted two passes by quarterback Eli Manning in a 23–0 win at the New York Giants.
 He earned NFC Defensive Player of the Week for his game against the Giants.
 The following week, he recorded a season-high eight combined tackles, deflected two passes, and intercepted two passes by quarterback Carson Palmer during a 17–10 loss to the Arizona Cardinals in Week 16.
 On December 27, 2013, it was announced that Sherman was voted to the 2014 Pro Bowl, marking the first Pro Bowl selection of his career.
 He finished the season with 48 combined tackles (38 solo), 16 pass deflections, eight interceptions, and a touchdown in 16 games and 16 starts.
 He was voted to the Associated Press NFL All-Pro First Team for the second consecutive season.
 Sherman received an overall grade of 87.8 from Pro Football Focus in 2013.